Bradfield/algos/book/trees/binary-search-trees.md

 greater than 14, so it becomes the right child of 14.

-To implement the binary search tree, we will use the nodes and references approach similar to the one we used to implement the linked list, and the expression tree.
-However, because we must be able to create and work with a binary search tree that is empty, our implementation will use two classes.
-The first class we will call `BinarySearchTree`, and the second class we will call `TreeNode`.
-The `BinarySearchTree` class has a reference to the `TreeNode` that is the root of the binary search tree.
-In most cases the external methods defined in the outer class simply check to see if the tree is empty.
-If there are nodes in the tree, the request is just passed on to a private method defined in the `BinarySearchTree` class that takes the root as a parameter.
-In the case where the tree is empty or we want to delete the key at the root of the tree, we must take special action.
-The code for the `BinarySearchTree` class constructor along with a few other miscellaneous functions is shown below.
+To implement the binary search tree, we will use the nodes and references approach.
+While it would be possible in Python to implement the tree using `dict`s as we have elsewhere in this chapter, doing so presupposes that we have the very associative structure that we are implementing!

+Our implementation will use two classes: `TreeNode` to house the lower level logic to construct and manipulate the tree itself, and `BinarySearchTree` to hold a reference to the root node and provide a map-like interface to the user.

 <!-- litpy trees/binary_search_tree.py -->